Joey Bosa: Personal life

 Bosa's father, John Bosa, played in the NFL from 1987 to 1989.
-His brother, Nick Bosa, also played defensive end at Ohio State, and was drafted by the San Francisco 49ers with the second overall pick in 2019.
-His cousin Jake Kumerow is also an NFL player.
-Bosa's grandfather Palmer Pyle, uncle Eric Kumerow, and grand-uncle Mike Pyle all played in the NFL as well, while his great-grandfather was Chicago Outfit boss Tony Accardo.
+His brother, Nick Bosa, also played defensive end at Ohio State, and was selected by the San Francisco 49ers with the second overall pick in 2019.
+His cousin Jake Kumerow, uncle Eric Kumerow, grandfather Palmer Pyle and great-uncle Mike Pyle have also played in the NFL.
+His great-grandfather was former Chicago Outfit leader Tony Accardo.